georgebabarus/magento-filesystem-extension/docs/source/roadmap.rst

         * integrate all refactoring and fixes into the Magento Community project.

-            * Here we are talking of places where the filesystem component is not properly used in Magento Core: Bb_FilesystemCatalog, Bb_FilesystemCms and Bb_FilesystemDownloadable
+            * Here we are talking of places where the filesystem component is not properly used in Magento Core: bb/filesystem-catalog, bb/filesystem-cms and bb/filesystem-downloadable

 Future work
 =================